18 Plants That Voles Will Avoid

 Alliums: The strong odor of alliums, such as Onions, Garlic, or Chives, may help mask the scent of other attractive plants and make the area less appealing to voles.

-Snowdrops, Siberian squills, Hyacinths, Camassia, Iris, Lenten Roses, Salvia, or Thyme contain compounds that voles find unappealing or toxic.
+Snowdrops, Siberian squills, Hyacinths, Camassia, Lenten Roses, Salvia, or Thyme contain compounds that voles find unappealing or toxic.

 It's important to note that while these plants may be less appealing to voles, they are not guaranteed to deter them completely.
 Voles may still feed on these plants if other food sources are scarce.
 Additionally, the effectiveness of these plants as deterrents can vary depending on the local population of voles and their foraging habits.